elestilo/el./WC-CLI-Overview.md

 See 'wp help wc <command>' for more information on a specific command.
 ```

-When using the commands, you must specify your username or user ID using the `--user` argument.
+**Note**: When using the commands, you must specify your username or user ID using the `--user` argument.
 This is to let the REST API know which user should be used.

 You can see more details about the commands using `wp help wc` or with the `--help` flag, which explains arguments and subcommands.